nrfaizah/Smart-Autonomous-Drone-Tracking/README.md

-# Smart Autonomous Drone for Face Tracking and Body Following
+# Smart Autonomous Drone for Face Tracking and Person Following

-This project develops a **smart autonomous drone system** capable of detecting and tracking a person using face and body tracking.

-The drone uses computer vision to identify the target and automatically adjusts its movement to follow the person.
+This project develops a **smart autonomous tracking system using the DJI Tello drone**.
+It uses computer vision and **YOLOv3** to detect and track a person, allowing the drone to automatically follow the target.

 ## Features

-- Real-time face detection and tracking
+- Real-time person detection using YOLOv3
-- Autonomous face following
+- Face tracking
-- Body/person following
+- Person/body following
-- Automatic drone movement control
+- Autonomous drone movement
-- Computer vision-based navigation
+- Live camera streaming
+- Video recording

 ## How It Works

-**Camera → Face/Body Detection → Target Tracking → Movement Decision → Drone Control**
+**DJI Tello Camera → YOLOv3 Detection → Target Tracking → Movement Control → Drone Following**

-The drone camera continuously captures video frames.
-The system detects the target and determines its position within the camera frame.
+The DJI Tello camera captures live video.
+YOLOv3 detects the person and determines the target's position in the camera frame.

-Based on the target position, movement commands are sent to the drone to keep the person within the desired tracking area.
+A threshold-based control method is used to adjust the drone's movement and keep the target within the desired area of the camera view.

 ## Technologies

 - Python
+- OpenCV
+- YOLOv3
 - Computer Vision
-- OpenCV
-- Face Detection
-- Human Tracking
+- DJI Tello
-- Autonomous Drone Control
+- DJITelloPy

 ## Objective

-The objective of this project is to develop a vision-based autonomous drone capable of tracking and following a person using real-time face and body detection.
+To develop a vision-based autonomous DJI Tello drone capable of detecting, tracking, and following a person using computer vision.

 ## Author